serverless-guru/sls-jest/doc/spies/eventbridge.md

 Same as `toHaveEventMatchingObject`, but it ensures that exactly `n` matching, but different, events have been seen in total.

 Note: The spy will deduplicate any event that might have been received more than once (because of the at-least-once delivery policy nature of EventBridge).
-It does so based on the event id.
+It does so, based on the event id.

 ```ts
 await expect(spy).toHaveEventMatchingObjectTimes(